Vietnam.vn - Nền tảng quảng bá Việt Nam

 Moderna said on June 7 that it had submitted an application to the FDA for authorization of a vaccine targeting the JN.1 variant.
 Moderna expects to receive authorization in August, while Pfizer and its partner BioNTech said they would be ready to provide new vaccines as soon as they are authorized.

-According to data from the US Centers for Disease Control and Prevention, JN.1 was the dominant variant in the US earlier this year, but is no longer spreading widely.
-It is estimated that this variant caused 3.1% of COVID-19 cases in the US in the two weeks from May 26 to June 8.
-Meanwhile, the KP.2 variant caused about 22.5% of cases, and the KP.3 variant is now dominant with 25% of cases.
+According to data from the Centers for Disease Control and Prevention (US), JN.1 was the dominant variant in the US earlier this year, but is no longer spreading widely.
+This variant is estimated to cause 3.1% of COVID-19 cases in the US in the 2 weeks from May 26 to June 8.
+Meanwhile, the KP.2 variant caused about 22.5% of cases and the KP.3 variant is now dominant with 25% of cases.

 Source